Table of contents:

 Emails need no introduction.
-Every person reading this article receives 10’s if not 100’s of emails per day.
-So you may believe that with something so ubiquitous as email marketing, it’s becoming harder and less useful as a lead generation tool?
+Every person reading this article receives 10’s if not 100’s emails per day.
+So you may believe that with something so ubiquitous as email marketing, it’s becoming harder and less useful as a lead generation tool.

 However, the statistics point to a different story.
 Email marketing is booming.
 A report by Campaign Monitor found that email marketing produced an ROI of $42 for every $1 spent and that this ROI was increasing yearly.